Login

 Is my car suited for a rooftop tent?

-This is the first question you should ask yourself before you go ahead and purchase one.
-It is important for you to know that roof top tents can and will work on any car, however that doesn&#;t mean your car is ideal for one, or that you will need to buy other accessories such as a rack in order to be able to safely carry one.
+This is the first question you should ask yourself before you purchase a roof top tent.
+It is important to understand that roof top tents can work on any car; however, that doesn’t mean your vehicle is ideal for one.
+You may need to invest in accessories like a roof rack to ensure safe transport.

-Any rooftop tent will mean an additional weight on top of your roof, and they create a lot of wind resistance.
+Implementing a roof top tent adds additional weight on top of your roof and increases wind resistance.

-Of course, there are tents such as Featherlite by Front Runner Outfitters, that are less than 100 lbs of weight and are better suited for sedans or smaller cars.
+Some tents, like the Featherlite by Front Runner Outfitters, weigh less than 100 lbs, making them better suited for sedans or smaller vehicles.

-Lastly, before we go onto the next section, the key and most important thing is to understand that in order to carry a roof top tent on your vehicle, any vehicle, you need the appropriate set of either a roof rack or crossbars.
+Finally, it is vital to understand that to carry a rooftop tent on any vehicle, you need the correct set of either a roof rack or crossbars.

 Will My Racks Work With The Roof Top Tents?

-Getting the right rack is very important.
-There are a few recommended brands for roof racks: Front Runner Outfitters, Yakima, Thule and Rhino Rack, but others will work just fine as long as they have the numbers right.
+Choosing the right rack is crucial.
+Some recommended brands for roof racks include Front Runner Outfitters, Yakima, Thule, and Rhino Rack.
+However, others can work as long as they meet the necessary specifications.

-Roof Top Tents can be installed on flat racks, cross bars or a canopy, what matter is the load rating or weight capacity of the type of system you choose.
+Roof Top Tents can be installed on flat racks, crossbars, or canopies; what matters is the load rating or weight capacity of your chosen system.

-When the vehicle is parked, the load rating becomes the Static Weight Capacity (SWC).
-This is a much, much greater capacity, as the frame of the vehicle will be strong enough to hold the weight of the occupants.
+Typically, when the vehicle is parked, the load rating becomes significantly higher, known as the Static Weight Capacity (SWC).
+This is much greater, as the vehicle frame can accommodate the combined weight of the occupants.

-One of our preferred rack systems is the Rhino-Rack Backbone system, because it&#;s one of the safest and strongest.
-They are specifically designed for an increased Static Weight Capacity, ideal for RTTs.
+One of our preferred rack systems is the Rhino-Rack Backbone system, known for its strength and safety.
+They are specifically designed for increased Static Weight Capacity, ideal for RTTs.

-Another good thing to know is that stock-mounting hardware will on average fit rack bars with a cross-section of 3.25" width x 2" height.
-Be sure to mount your racks 32"-48" apart on your vehicle!
+Another noteworthy aspect is that stock mounting hardware typically fits rack bars with a cross-section of 3.25" width x 2" height.
+Make sure to mount your racks 32"-48" apart on your vehicle!

 How About The Weight Capacity Of The Tents?

-Most of the tents that we offer at Off Road Tents AU have a weight that goes between 100 lbs and 220 lbs, so what tent you choose will depend on how much weight your roof rack can carry.
-The positive thing is that because we have many different brands and styles of tents, your rack will probably be able to hold at least one of the models in our collection.
+Most tents offered at Off Road Tents AU weigh between 100 lbs and 220 lbs.
+Your choice of tent will depend on how much weight your roof rack can carry.
+The good news is that with various brands and styles available, your rack should accommodate at least one model from our collection.

-In regards to tent weight capacity, RTTs average 200 lbs per occupant.
-In the case of the two-person, the total weight capacity would be approximately 400 lbs.
-A three-person tent, has a capacity of around 600 lbs, etc It is also worth noting that the ladders have an average weight capacity of 320 lbs.
+Regarding tent weight capacity, RTTs typically accommodate around 200 lbs per occupant.
+For a two-person tent, the total capacity is approximately 400 lbs.
+A three-person tent can support around 600 lbs, and it’s worth noting that ladders usually have an average weight capacity of 320 lbs.

-***If you're not sure whether your vehicle has the right roof rack, please take a look at our roof rack collection, most of which will be able to support any roof top tent.***
+***If you're unsure whether your vehicle has the right roof rack, check out our roof rack collection, as most models will support any roof top tent.***

-FINALLY, if you would like to share info, pictures or anything roof top tent or overland related, please feel free to do so Joining Our Facebook Group HERE.
+If you want to share information, pictures, or anything related to roof top tents or overlanding, feel free to do so by Joining Our Facebook Group HERE.

 Comments